 - 1. The limit of work shall be as described in the permit application and depicted on accompanying plans.
 Work outside the limit of work is expressly prohibited.
 Phasing limits shall be clearly depicted on submitted plans. - 2.
-No excavation may extend below four (4) feet above the estimated seasonal high water table as determined by a Massachusetts Department of Environmental Protection Certified Soil Evaluator, or other expert source of determination, and/or on site groundwater monitoring wells as adjusted for seasonal variations.
+No excavation may extend below four (4) feet above the estimated seasonal highwater table as determined by a Massachusetts Department of Environmental Protection Certified Soil Evaluator, or other expert source of determination, and/or onsite groundwater monitoring wells as adjusted for seasonal variations.
 A minimum of two monitoring wells shall be required for each phase of operations.
-No areas shall be excavated to cause accumulation of standing water.
+No areas shall be excavated to cause accumulation of standing water. - 3.
+No permit shall be issued for a term longer than two (2) years.
+Permit renewal applications shall be accompanied by an operations plan for the permit period being applied for and updated site plan.
+Permit renewals may be granted only if the applicant has complied with all conditions of the original permit and has corrected any violations in a manner satisfactory to the Planning Board.